jackumina/musicPlayerApp/README.md

 This is project is essentially a Spotify clone.

-This repo holds two projects, both run a clone.
+This repo holds two projects, both run a clone:

-usingSpotifyAPI- folder holds the clone that uses Spotify's open source API, implemented with node.js and react.js usingMyAPI- folder holds the clone that uses an API I created, implemented with node.js and ...
+- usingSpotifyAPI- folder holds the clone that uses Spotify's open source API, implemented with node.js and react.js
+- usingMyAPI- folder holds the clone that uses an API I created, implemented with node.js and ...

 How to run: